Dig Deep: Spring 2026 Conference Schedule

 Conference Sessions

-9 AM Worship: Tammy Iroku accompanied by Akin Oyedele
+9 AM: Worship, Tammy Iroku accompanied by Akin Oyedele

-~ Prayer: Joyce Dinkins
+~ Prayer: Joyce Dinkins LIVE

-10AM David Dinkins, Design Dynamics of Developing Book Covers
+10 AM: David Dinkins, Design Dynamics of Developing Book Covers, Part 1

-11 AM Mytecia Miles, Self-Care for Authors
+11 AM: Mytecia Miles, Self-Care for Authors

-12 PM Stan Washington, Honor Services, Inc.,
+12 PM: Stan Washington, Honor Services, Inc., Adding Purpose to My Business

-2 PM Michael Stalcup, Poetry Nuts and Bolts
+2 PM: Michael Stalcup, Poetry Nuts and Bolts

-3 PM Joyce Dinkins: Go, Know, Grow book proposals workshop
+4 PM: Joyce Dinkins, Go, Know, GrowTM book proposals workshop

 Don't miss